ps2homebrew/Open-PS2-Loader/README.md

 the PS2 and PS3 units.
 It supports three categories of devices: USB mass storage devices, SMB shares and the PlayStation 2 HDD unit.
-USB devices and SMB shares support USBExtreme and \*.ISO formats while PS2 HDD supports HDLoader format.
+USB devices and SMB shares support USBExtreme and \*.ISO formats while PS2 HDD supports HDLoader format, all devices also support ZSO format (compressed ISO).
 It's now the most compatible homebrew loader.

 OPL developed continuously - anyone can contribute improvements to the project due to its open-source nature.